MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, the WebBrowser will not change the mouse pointer.
+ If TRUE, the WebBrowser will not change the mouse pointer.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.